acceleratedscience/openad-toolkit/README/README_pypi.md

 ## Release Notes

 `0.7.5`
-- We have retired the RXN and Deep Search toolkits and replaced them with new and more user-friendly plugins.<br>
+- We have retired the RXN and Deep Search toolkits and replaced them with new and more user-friendly [plugins](https://acceleratedscience.github.io/openad-docs/plugins.html).
-  More information on the [plugin](https://acceleratedscience.github.io/openad-docs/#README/plugins.html) page.

 <br><br>